adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 - Skip rebuilding sources\install.wim if wim2esd is enabled

 10.21:
-- Added support for Azure Stack HCI, 22H2 Enablement Package
+- Added support for Azure Stack HCI 22H2 Enablement Package

 10.20:
 - Restore original timestamp for Package_for_RollupFix .mum for 22621+ MSU integration